francisuadm/remotecontrol/README.md

 > # Powershell Remote control commands:

-> [!NOTE]
-> The commands below, will remotely connect to PC.
-> Display the process and query user

 > [!IMPORTANT]
+> Powershell script that automates network reset:
-> Open PowerShell as an Administrator.
+>> Open PowerShell as an Administrator.
-> Copy and paste the script into the PowerShell window.
+>>> Copy and paste the script into the PowerShell window.
+>>>> Run the script.
 ````
 C:\WINDOWS\system32\runas.exe /profile /env /user:%userdomain%\a-%username% powershell
 ````

+> [!NOTE]
+> The commands below, will remotely connect to PC.
+> Display the process and query user
 ````
 Enter-PSSession
 Get-Process | Select-Object Name, CPU, PM